virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeSetEntryPoint

 This event will be called before the *setEntryPoint* action.
-It is executed for every docker container upon setting the entry point.
+It is executed for every Docker container upon setting the entry point.
 The *onBeforeSetEntryPoint* event is applied for Docker containers only.

 **Event Placeholders:**